MichalZolkiewicz/article-rest-api-project/README.md

 ### Description

-Project is an implementation of an online store backend layer.
+Project is an implementation of an article library backend layer.
 It based on REST architecture.

 ### Demo